 For the performance analysis in this report, raw GPS measurement data from reference stations has been analysed.
-The primary source of data is the EUREF permanent GPS network (as shown in the next figure).
+The primary source of data is continuously operating receivers, installed by GMV at their Nottingham and Harwell offices, and that provide a log of 1Hz GNSS measurement data.
+These are shown in the map below.